 Need it dairy free?
 Great news, it already is!

-More black bean recipes you might like:
+More appetizer recipes you might like:

-- Black Bean Tostadas with Mexican Street Corn Salsa
+- Mexican Street Corn Dip

 [Made one of my recipes?
-Make sure to tag my social media @kalefornia_kravings – I love seeing what you create!]
+Make sure to tag my Instagram @kalefornia_kravings & leave a review in the comments.
+I love seeing what you create!]

-Black Bean, Corn & Avocado Salsa
+Black Bean Corn & Avocado Salsa